Birjesh786/Machine-Learning-Models/README.md

 ## 🖋️ Welcome your feedback for any project

-If you have any feedback, please reach out to us at hire.brijesh@gmail.com
+If you have any feedback on my project, please contact us at hire.brijesh@gmail.com as your feedback is valuable to me.